Cerebras WSE-3 - The Wafer-Scale AI Engine

 Cerebras offers cloud access through multiple channels:

-For organizations that cannot justify a $2-3M hardware purchase, cloud access provides an alternative path to WSE-3 performance without the capital expenditure.
+For organizations that can't justify a $2-3M hardware purchase, cloud access provides an alternative path to WSE-3 performance without the capital expenditure.

 Who Should Consider the WSE-3